FollowTheProcess/pytoil/docs/commands/checkout.md

 $ pytoil checkout someone/their_github_project

-'someone/their_github_project' belongs to 'someone' This will fork 'someone/their_github_project' to your GitHub.
-Are you sure? [y/N]: y
+'someone/their_github_project' belongs to 'someone'

-Forking...

-Cloning...
+?
+Fork project or clone the original?
+> fork
+> clone

-More awesome stuff!
+Do awesome stuff!
 ```

 </div>